 Dress Code- Workplace environments have expectations for dress.
 School SBDM Councils may enhance expectations for student dress.
 The dress code ensures appropriate clothing that is not offensive, provocative or disruptive and that reinforces safe behaviors and a safe and orderly learning environment.
-For safety reasons shoes must be worn at all times.
+For Safety reasons shoes must be worn at all times.

-Disruptive Behavior-Disrupting the orderly educational environment at school or on buses including, but not limited to, throwing objects, horseplay, any unauthorized editing or use of media and/or audio that disrupts the educational environment/atmosphere is prohibited.
-This includes posting comments, video any/or audio to the Internet that is disruptive to the learning environment. \Example(s) screaming out in class, common student spaces (hallways, bathrooms, lunchroom and gym), causing a scene with dramatic behaviors or noise.
+Disruptive Behavior-Disrupting the orderly education environment at school or on buses including, but not limited to, throwing objects, horseplay, any unauthorized editing or use of media and/or audio that disrupts the educational environment/atmosphere is prohibited.
+This includes posting comments, video and/or audio to the internet that is disruptive to the learning environment.
+Example(s): screaming out in class, common student spaces (hallways, bathrooms, lunchrooms and gym), causing a scene with dramatic behaviors or noise.
 Touching, hugging, kissing, texting, sending photos with questionable items in them, slapping each other as play, pulling desks out from under students and inappropriate comments are all examples.

-Drug/Alcohol/Paraphernalia- This includes alcoholic beverages, narcotics, drugs, counterfeit drugs, synthetic drugs, look-alike-drugs, or prescription medicine, or other intoxicating substances as defined in KRS Chapter 2218A.
-Drugs may also refer to any intoxication substance including synthetic drugs or other substances however taken or used, including inhaling, ingesting, and/or injecting and to any prohibited volatile substance as defined in KRS 217.900 used or intended for an abusive or intoxication purpose.
-Drugs defines as prescription must be taken in accordance with school policy requiring a written pre-approved medical form completed by a physician.
-Some examples of drug paraphernalia may be pipes, roach clips, hemostats, rolling papers, e-cigarettes, vapes, juules,etc. This list is not exhaustive.
+Drug/Alcohol/Paraphernalia-This includes alcoholic beverages, narcotics, drugs, counterfeit drugs, synthetic drugs, look-alike-drugs, or prescription medicine, or other intoxicating substances as defined in KRS Chapter 2218A.
+Drugs may also refer to an intoxication substance including synthetic drugs or other substances however taken or used, including inhaling, ingesting, and/or injecting and to any prohibited volatile substance as defined in KRS 217.900 used or intended for an abusive or intoxication purpose.
+Drugs defined as completed by a physician.
+Some examples of drug paraphernalia may be pipes, roach clips, hemostats, rolling papers, e-cigarettes, vapes, juules, etc. This list is not exhaustive.
 Possession of alcohol/drugs or being under the influence of alcohol/drugs is prohibited on school property or at a school-sponsored function.
 Possession includes items found on school property or at a school-sponsored function.
-(To include, but not limited to, lockers assigned to students, vehicles driven by the students, any other place deposited by students including purse, backpack, garbage container etc.).
+(To include, but not limited to, lockers assigned to students, vehicles driven by the students, any other place deposited by students including purse, backpack, garbage container etc.) Please refer to Grant County Board of Education Policy 09.423 for additional information related to "Use of Alcohol, Drugs and Other Prohibited Substances.